Cannes Film Festival 2018 | On the Croisette – off the cuff update

 Festival bigwig Thierry Frémaux warned us to expect shocks and surprises from this year’s festival line-up, distilled down from over 1900 features to an intriguing list of 18 – and there will be a few more additions before May 8th.
 The main question is “where are the stars?” or better still “Where is Isabelle Huppert” doyenne of the Croisette – up to now.
 The answer seems to be that they are on the jury – presided by Cate Blanchett, who is joined by Lea Seydoux, Kristen Stewart, Denis Villeneuve, Robert Guédiguian, Ava Duvernay, Khadja Nin, Chang Chen and Andrey Zvyagintsev.

 Scanning through the selection for British fare – the Ron Howard “directed” (Thierry’s words not mine) Solo, A Star Wars Story stars Thandie Newton, Paul Bethany and Emilia Clarke but no sign of Mike Leigh’s Peterloo.
-And although Matteo Garrone’s Dogman is there, the much-awaited Sorrentino drama Them is nowhere to be seen along with Jacques Audiard’s The Sisters Brothers, and Joanna Hogg’s hopeful The Souvenir Parts I and II – clearly Lars von Trier is still very much ‘de trop’ on the Riviera, or so it would seem.
+And although Matteo Garrone’s Dogman is there and is a hot contender for this year’s Palme, the much-awaited Jacques Audiard latest The Sisters Brothers, and Joanna Hogg’s hopeful The Souvenir Parts I and II are nowhere to be seen- but Lars von Trier is still very much ‘de trop’ on the Riviera, or so it would seem.
 Thierry is still thinking about this one.
 And on reflection he has now added The House That Jack Built – out of competition.

 Apart from Godard, there are two other French titles: Stéphane Brizé will present At War, and Christophe Honoré’s Sorry Angel – in competition, and these features will open shortly afterwards in the local cinemas – to keep the Cannois happy.
 The Un Certain Regard sidebar has 6 feature debuts in a line-up of 15.
 And the special screening section offers Wang Bing’s Dead Souls with its 8 hour running time allowing for a quick petit-dej on the Croisette before the following days’ viewing starts!